 We award funding to local authorities to develop and deliver energy efficiency programmes (mainly solid wall insulation) in areas with high levels of fuel poverty.
-This funding is blended with Energy Company Obligation funding, owners contributions and funding from Registered Social Landlords who may choose to insulate their homes at the same time.
+This funding is blended with owners contributions and funding from Registered Social Landlords who may choose to insulate their homes at the same time.

 The area-based schemes are designed and delivered by councils with local delivery partners.
 They target fuel-poor areas to provide energy efficiency measures to a large number of Scottish homes while delivering emission savings and helping reduce fuel poverty.